Smooth Muscle That Contracts With Force During Childbirth

 The Physiology of Smooth Muscle Contraction

 The process of smooth muscle contraction is more complex than that of skeletal muscle.
 While both types of muscle rely on the interaction of actin and myosin filaments, the mechanisms that trigger and regulate this interaction differ significantly.
-In smooth muscle, contraction is initiated by an increase in intracellular calcium concentration.
+Now, in smooth muscle, contraction is initiated by an increase in intracellular calcium concentration.
 This calcium can enter the cell from the extracellular space through voltage-gated calcium channels or be released from intracellular stores in the sarcoplasmic reticulum.

 Hormonal Control of Uterine Contractions